Shopify/polaris/polaris.shopify.com/content/contributing/components.md

       - what:
         question: What resources will my contribution impact?
         answer: Along with impacting the <code>@shopify/polaris</code> npm package and this documentation site, prop changes may also impact the <a href="/contributing/figma-ui-kit">Figma UI Kit</a>.
+      - how:
-      - question: How can I get started?
+        question: How can I get started?
         answer: Submit a <a href="https://github.com/Shopify/polaris/issues/new?assignees=&labels=%F0%9F%90%9BBug&template=ISSUE.md">bug report</a>, assign yourself to an existing bug report, or <a href="/contributing/shipping-your-contribution">open a pull request</a>.
 ---